Clinical Reference

 When to use

-Combine benefits of VC (volume guarantee) and PC (decelerating flow).
+Combines VC volume guarantee with PC decelerating flow.
 Used in ARDS and post-op patients.

 VC+ / Volume Support (VS) — see note

-On PB980: VC+ uses adaptive targeting in controlled mode; VS does the same in spontaneous mode.
-Other vents may call this PRVC, AutoFlow, APV, or Adaptive Pressure Control.
+On PB980: VC+ = controlled mode, VS = spontaneous mode.
+Other vents call this PRVC, AutoFlow, APV, or Adaptive Pressure Control.

 APRV / BiLevel (Airway Pressure Release Ventilation)